Quorum

 There are two dominant political parties in U.S. politics: Republicans and Democrats.
 Each party has two ranking members of both the Senate and the House: the [Party] Leader and the [Party] Whip.
 When one party has a majority over the other, their leaders are the Majority Leader and Majority Whip.
 Likewise for the Minority party.
 In the House of Representatives, the majority party will elect a Speaker of the House.
 He acts like the "president" of the House.
 The president of the Senate is the Vice President of the United States.
 The Senate does not elect their president.

-Amendments to the United States Constitution are created two different ways.
-First, by a two-thirds majority vote in both houses of Congress, the House of Representatives and the Senate.
-The second way is by a constitutional convention that is called by at least a two-thirds majority of all state legislatures.
+An amendment to the constitution can be ratified by either a two-thirds majority vote in both the House of Representatives and the Senate, or by a constitutional convention called for by two-thirds of state legislatures.